egrommet/Computational-Journalism-Publishers-Workbench/CommonInstallSteps.md

 ./before-snapshot.bash
 ```
 Depending on how long it has been since the ISO file was released, this step can take some time.
 It is updating all the packages that have changed since release.
 Once the updates are installed, the system will reboot.

+On Linux Mint and Ubuntu systems, the package update process may stop and ask you about modifying configuration files.
+If this happens, press 'Enter' to accept the default.